 In the discussions that follow I first explain that the scale of the amendment is quite small, and its scope narrow.
 Then, I determine how each of the five parts of the amendment relates to the rule.
 For two parts, (soil and riparian, old growth management), I show the analysis that led to my conclusion that substantive rule provisions are not directly related to the amendment.
-For the other three parts, however, (utility corridors, Appalachian National Scenic Trail, scenic integrity objectives) I show that there is no need to analyze whether or not there are substantive rule provisions are directly related to the amendment meets the substantive rule provisions are directly related to the amendment, the amendment meets the substantive rule requirements relevant to these parts of the amendment.
+For the other three parts, however, (utility corridors, Appalachian National Scenic Trail, scenic integrity objectives) I show that there is no need to analyze whether or not there are substantive rule provisions directly related to the amendment.
+Rather, I have found that, regardless of whether or not substantive rule provisions are directly related to the amendment, the amendment meets the substantive rule requirements relevant to these parts of the amendment.